MikeMitterer/dart-sitegen/README.md

 - usesass: true
 - autoprefixer: true
 - browser: Chromium
+- talktome: true (on OSX, false on all the other OSs)

 ## Markdown
 **SiteGen** lets you use [markdown][markdown] to write your site content.
 At the beginning of each markdown file, you